danstarns/idio-graphql/docs/idio-interface.md

  */

 /**
- * You can use IdioInterface to modularize an InterfaceTypeDefinition, together with its resolver.
+ * You can use IdioInterface to modularize a InterfaceTypeDefinition, together with its resolver.
  *
  * You can specify interfaces 'top-level' at combineNodes or at an GraphQLNode level.
  *